 Introduction This four-year extended engineering degree has been established to provide a good supply of well-qualified engineers with an appropriate blend of engineering knowledge and skills in business practice and management.
 There is a core component of entrepreneurship, giving key insights into company creation.
 All of the material in the first two years is common with the BEng degree.

-All MEng students must normally complete at least 24 weeks of approved industrial training before graduating.
-The MEng is also offered incorporating a year in industry - this professional experience year is usually taken after Stage 2.
+All students must normally complete at least 24 weeks of approved industrial training before graduating.
+This professional experience year is usually taken after Stage 2.

 The programme contains the following themes which may change due to technology and industry needs: